mohammedjasam/CNN-Scrapper/README.md

-# CNN article scraper
+# CNN Scraper

-This script scrapes CNN article pages for their word frequency.
+This script scrapes CNN article pages for their word frequency and then creates a data matrix which is later subjected to various similarity functions to analyze the similarity of the articles.

 ## How to Run

-python3 scrapper.py
+Scripted in Python 3.6

+"python3 scrapper.py"

 ## Requirements:

-* Python 3.5.2
+* Python 3.5.2+
-* website_list file contains a newline separated lists of CNN urls.
-Note, the CNN articles must have 'zn-body__paragraph' as the div class for the article.
+* "article_list" contains all the list of urls which can be obtained by running the crawler "article_url" Use pip to install the following:
 * beautifulsoup4 (4.5.1)
+* lxml
+* nltk

 ## Output:

 A data file called data.csv is saved.
-It contains a list of word frequencies associated with each article
+It contains a list of word frequencies associated with each article.
+Output files of Euclidean, Jaccard and Cosine Distances are generated to analyze the similarity of the articles.